ICOS-Carbon-Portal/jupyter/docs/index.md

 <br>

 ## Access to notebooks and documentation
-All openly available ICOS notebooks and supporting documentation can be found in the ICOS Carbon Portal Jupyter repository on GitHub [https://github.com/ICOS-Carbon-Portal/jupyter](https://github.com/ICOS-Carbon-Portal/jupyter).
+All openly available ICOS notebooks and supporting documentation can be found in the ICOS Carbon Portal Jupyter repository on [GitHub](https://github.com/ICOS-Carbon-Portal/jupyter/tree/master/notebooks).